 3D printing, also known as additive manufacturing, is the process of making a physical object layer-by-layer based on digital instructions.
-Although the principles of 3D printing were invented in 1984, the use of the technology is increasing annually.
-3D-printed products come in all sizes and materials: pills, F1 race car components and gas turbine blades.
-In China, a five-storey building was assembled from 3D-printed modules, whereas the smallest 3D-printed object is the size of an ant’s forehead.
+Although the principles of 3D printing were invented in 1984, the use of technology is increasing annually.
+3D-printed products come in all sizes and materials: pills, F1 car components, and gas turbine blades.
+In China, a five-story building was assembled from 3D-printed modules, whereas the smallest 3D-printed object is the size of an ant’s forehead.

 Faster and more efficient processes

 For industrial companies, 3D printing enables efficient maintenance operations, since spare parts and tools can be 3D printed – on demand and on-site.
 This speeds up repairs and is especially beneficial for sites that are remote or difficult to access.

 3D printers help companies reduce the time and cost associated with prototyping parts and refining their designs.
 General Electric’s Oil division, for instance, shortened its development time from prototype to products from 12 months to 12 weeks thanks to the technology.